 You see them smiling at you as they walk around the room or demonstrate poses, but do you ever wonder what your yoga teachers are thinking?
-Here are some things yoga instructors want newbies to know about their class.
+Here are some things yoga instructors want newbies to know about their classes.

 - They're not checking you out to see how flexible you are (or aren't): If your teacher is looking at you, it's not to judge whether or not you can straighten your legs in Down Dog (so don't quickly press your heels to the floor if you catch a glimpse your way!).
 He or she wants to make sure you're doing a pose safely and comfortably.